The short answer

 But what actually is sin?

-However, what’s more practically important than establishing the exact, “definitive” list of which are the major sins, is how to think about sin in general.
+However, while a “definitive” list of the major sins is helpful, in practice it is more important to know how to think about sin in general.
 Part of why the idea of “sin” is a sore spot in the modern West is that many people feel judged by the idea of sins, and they feel condemned and therefore defensive about this topic.
-I think that’s the wrong way to think about sins.
-The problem is that Western tradition since the Medieval era conceived of sin primarily in terms of a punishment, and so part of the purpose of categorizing sins was to discern exactly how guilty you were for committing different of the sins (as in the distinction between “mortal” sins and “venial” sins).
+I believe that’s the wrong way to think about sins.
+The problem is that Western tradition since the Medieval era conceived of sin primarily in terms of a punishment, and so part of the purpose of categorizing sins was to discern exactly how guilty you were for committing different sins (as in the distinction between “mortal” sins and “venial” sins).
 No wonder modern Western people are so anxious about this topic!

 Early Christians understood sin, not as a crime, but as a disease.

-The problem of sin as the early Christians understood it was as a disease that lead to death.
-The goal of religious life was to overcome sin, to become healthy so that you can ultimately be cured of death by participation in Christ’ conquering of death and evil.
+As the early Christians understood it, sin is a disease that leads to death.
+The goal of religious life was to overcome sin, grow healthy, and ultimately be cured of death by participation in Christ’ .

 Subscribe